aherbert/gdsc-smlm/docs/results_plugins.rst

 Note: The image must be open before the plugin is run for the table to be linked the source image.

-.. index:: trace match calculator
+.. index:: !
+Trace Match Calculator

 Trace Match Calculator
 ----------------------